-In late December 2021, I realized that Netgear had been quietly and even retrospectively removing major features from its existing Nighthawk and Orbi devices via firmware updates, effectively reducing the hardware’s capability.
+In late December 2021, I realized that Netgear had quietly and retrospectively removed major features from its existing Nighthawk and Orbi devices via firmware updates, effectively reducing the hardware’s capability.

 I published this review before that time.
 Consequently, while the hands-on experience remains largely relevant today, the rating and recommendation might no longer fully apply.